 BotoxHome » Services » Injectable Products » Neuromodulators » Botox

-Practically a cultural icon in America today, Botox is a pharmaceutical product that is injected into the skin to relax specific muscles or muscle groups.
-It is manufactured in a laboratory, not harvested from animals or other people.
-Once injected, Botox works by affecting communication between nerve endings and muscle fibers at the treatment site.
+Botox is injected into the skin to relax specific muscles or muscle groups.
+It is manufactured in a laboratory and not harvested from animals or other people.
+Once injected, it works by affecting communication between nerve endings and muscle fibers at the treatment site.
 Safe and simple, Botox procedures take place right in the office and typically yield results within a few days.

 How Botox Treatment Works